heroku/heroku-buildpack-pgbouncer/README.md

 ## FAQ
 - Q: Why should I use transaction pooling?
-- A: You have many workers per dyno that hold open idle Postgres connections and and you want to reduce the number of unused connections.
+- A: You have many workers per dyno that hold open idle Postgres connections and you want to reduce the number of unused connections.
 [This is a slightly more complete answer from stackoverflow](http://stackoverflow.com/questions/12189162/what-are-advantages-of-using-transaction-pooling-with-pgbouncer)

 - Q: Why shouldn't I use transaction pooling?
 - A: If you need to use named prepared statements, advisory locks, listen/notify, or other features that operate on a session level.